LinukPerera/Financial-Metric-Query-App-and-LLM/README.md

-# 📊 Financial Metric Query App
+# 📊 Financial Metric Query App and LLM

 An intelligent, extensible financial analytics tool built using **Python**, **Streamlit**, and **LangChain**.
 This app allows users to upload Excel spreadsheets and query financial data using natural or structured language — extracting metrics for companies and sectors, comparing performance, and generating visual insights.